infrable-io/infrable-io/site/content/blog/monitoring-kubernetes-costs-with-kubecost.md

 * **Resource Allocation Costs**: Costs that accumulate based on the amount of time provisioned irrespective of usage (e.g. CPU hourly rate).
 * **Resource Usage Costs**: Costs that accumulate on a per-unit basis (e.g. cost per byte egressed).

-The cost of an individual *Asset* is the summation of its Resource Allocation Costs and Resource Usage Costs.
+The cost of an individual asset is the summation of its Resource Allocation Costs and Resource Usage Costs.

 **NOTE**: Resource Allocation Costs and Resource Usage Costs are summed for all assets when calculating Total Cluster Costs.